 Located at a height of 3840 m, the place offers an enthralling picturesque view surrounded by a large meadow, clear blue waters of the lake, all surrounded by the Apharwat Peak.

-Best time to visit: The best time to visit Alpather Lake is during the summer months from May till September.
-The lake is frozen in winter months from November till February.
+Best time to visit: The best time to visit Alpather Lake is during the summer months from May until September.
+The lake is frozen in winter months from November to February.